RustCrypto/formats/der/README.md

 - [`pkcs5`]: Password-Based Cryptography Specification
 - [`pkcs7`]: Cryptographic Message Syntax
 - [`pkcs8`]: Private-Key Information Syntax Specification
+- [`pkcs10`]: Certification Request Syntax Specification
 - [`sec1`]: Elliptic Curve Cryptography
 - [`spki`]: X.509 Subject Public Key Info
+- [`x501`]: Directory Services Types
+- [`x509`]: Public Key Infrastructure Certificate

 The core implementation avoids any heap usage (with convenience methods that allocate gated under the off-by-default `alloc` feature).

-The DER decoder attempts to ensure that the input document is in canonical form, and will return errors if non-canonical productions are encountered.
+The DER decoder in this crate performs checks to ensure that the input document is in canonical form, and will return errors if non-canonical productions are encountered.
+There is currently no way to disable these checks.

 ### Features

 - Rich support for ASN.1 types used by PKCS/PKIX documents
 - Performs DER canonicalization checks at decoding time
-- `no_std` friendly: supports "heapless" usage or optionally supports the `alloc` crate if desired
+- `no_std` friendly: supports "heapless" usage
+- Optionally supports `alloc` and `std` if desired
 - No hard dependencies!
 Self-contained implementation with optional integrations with the following crates, all of which are `no_std` friendly:
   - `const-oid`: const-friendly OID implementation
-  - `crypto-bigint`: constant-time bignum library
+  - `pem-rfc7468`: PKCS/PKIX-flavored PEM library with constant-time decoder/encoders
   - `time` crate: date/time library

 ## Minimum Supported Rust Version